mborgerson/wiki-export/wiki/APU.md

     -   When sustain level is reached the decay section is over
     -   The LVL is not linear, it's a curve which drops steep at first and then slowly becomes level
+    -   Writes to the LVL register are ignored
+    -   Writes to count (any value?) impact the LVL
+    -   If the COUNT is larger than the decayrate the envelope will switch to the sustain state
 -   5: Sustain = Level at which the envelope stays while the voice is being played
-    -   COUNT register is 0
+    -   COUNT register writes are ignored, it will stay at 0
-    -   LVL is continously updated to sustain level
+    -   LVL register writes are ignored, it will stay at the current sustain level
 -   6: Release = Rate at which the envelope goes from current level to 0%
     -   Can start at any time